-(1) Administration: Each State may reserve, for each fiscal year, not more than the maximum amount the State was eligible to reserve for State administration under 20 USC 1411 for FY 2004, or \$800,000 (adjusted for inflation in accordance with 20 USC 1411(e)(1)(B)), whichever is greater.
+- (1) Administration: Each State may reserve, for each fiscal year, not more than the maximum amount the State was eligible to reserve for State administration under 20 USC 1411 for FY 2004, or \$800,000 (adjusted for inflation in accordance with 20 USC 1411(e)(1)(B)), whichever is greater.
 Administration includes the coordination of activities under this part with, and providing technical assistance to, other programs that provide services to children with disabilities.
-These funds may also be used for the administration of Part C of the IDEA if the SEA is the lead agency (20 USC 1411(e)(1)A) and 1411(f)(2)).

-State-level activities: Each State, for fiscal years 2005 and 2006, (2)may reserve not more than 10 percent from the amount of the State's allocation under Section 1411(d) for State-level activities.
-States, for which the maximum amount reserved for State administration is not greater than \$850,000, may reserve, in fiscal years 2005 and 2006, 10.5 percent from the amount of the State's allocation under Section 1411(d) for the purpose of carrying out State-level activities.
-However, any State that, in FYs 2005 or 2006, does not reserve funds for the LEA Risk Pool shall have the maximum amount it can reserve for State-level activities reduced by 1 percent of the amount of its allocation under Section 1411(d) (20 USC 1411(e)(2)).
-SEAs must use State-level activity funds for monitoring, enforcement, and complaint investigation, and to establish and implement the mediation process, including providing for the costs of mediators and support personnel.
+These funds may also be used for the administration of Part C of the IDEA if the SEA is the lead agency (20 USC 1411(e)(1)A; 34 CFR section 300.704(a)). - (2) State-level activities: The maximum amount a State may reserve for State-level activities in fiscal year 2007 and subsequent fiscal years is as follows: States, for which the amount reserved for State administration is greater than \$850,000 and the State reserves funds for the LEA risk pool, may reserve an amount equal to 10 percent of the State's allocation for fiscal year 2006 under 20 USC 1411(d), adjusted cumulatively for inflation.
+States, for which the amount reserved for administration is greater than \$850,000 and the State does not reserve funds for the LEA risk pool, may reserve an amount equal to 9 percent of the State's allocation for fiscal year 2006 under 20 USC 1411(d), adjusted cumulatively for inflation.
+States for which the amount reserved for State administration is less than or equal to \$850,000 and the State reserves funds for the LEA risk pool may reserve an amount equal to 10.5 percent of the State's allocation for fiscal year 2006 under 20 USC 1411(d) ,adjusted cumulatively for inflation.
+States for which the amount reserved for administration is less than or equal to \$850,000 and the State does not reserve funds for the LEA risk pool may reserve an amount equal to 9.5 percent of the State's allocation for fiscal year 2006 under 20 USC 1411(d), adjusted cumulatively for inflation.
+(20 USC 1411(e)(2) and 34 CFR section 300.704(b)).
+SEAs must use some portion of State-level activity funds for monitoring, enforcement, and complaint investigation, and to establish and implement the mediation process, including providing for the costs of mediators and support personnel.
+(20 USC 1411(e)(2)(B); 34 CFR section 300.704(b)(3)).

-These funds may also be used:
+These funds may also be used